pulumi/docs/quickstart/gcp/tutorial-gke.md

 	> servicePublicIP: "35.236.26.151"
     > ```

-    If you visit the FQDN listed in `serviceHostname` you should land on the NGINX welcome page.
+    If you visit the FQDN listed in `servicePublicIP` you should land on the NGINX welcome page.
 Note, that it may take a minute or so for the LoadBalancer to become active on GCP.